mondaugen/856_for_zellersasn/doc/manual.md

 multiplies the tempo by 1/2, 1/3, or 1/4 (1/4 at the extreme counter-clockwise
 position, i.e., the notes play 4 times _less_ frequently).
 Turning the other way multiplies the tempo by 2, 3, or 4.
 (4 in the fully clockwise position).
 When the knob is in the middle no tempo scaling occurs.

-To reset the tempo scaling to 1, you can also switch to FREE or SKIP and then back to QUANT.
-In other words, when QUANT is switched into, the tempo scaling is reset to 1.
+To reset the tempo scaling to 1, you can also switch to FREE or SKIP and then back to QUANT while N1 is selected.
+In other words, when QUANT is switched into when N1 is selected, the tempo scaling is reset to
+1.

 If N2 or N3 are selected, &#x394; controls the time between repeats as fractions of the loop length.
 From counter-clockwise to clockwise position, the fractions